-1. For the 2024 property tax year, the BC Assessment reports shown in Attachment 2 - 2024 Property Assessment Analysis, have indicated an overall increase in assessment values totalling a little over \$550 million.
+- For the 2024 property tax year, the BC Assessment reports shown in Attachment 2 2024 Property Assessment Analysis, have indicated an overall increase in assessment values totalling a little over \$554 million.
 Of this amount, \$206 million reflects non-market change.
-Non-market changes are largely due to new construction plus changes in property tax classifications.
+Nonmarket changes are largely due to new construction plus changes in property tax classifications.
 Residential assessments increased by \$364 million.
-This is comprised of \$184 million in non-market increases and \$180 million in market increases (1.38%).
-The average residential property assessment for 2023 is \$696,738 up from \$690,412 in 2023 (0.92% increase).
-Business assessments saw an increase of \$171 million and is comprised of non-market increases of \$14 million and a market increase of \$157 million.
-(It should be noted that Assessment Class 3 - Supportive Housing, has been excluded in the tax rate analysis due to the fact that total revenue recorded from this class amounts to a few pennies.
-A tax rate for this class will be included in the tax rate bylaw and will be equivalent to the residential rate.)

-- 2. The 2024 2028 Financial Plan approved by Council included a 6.71% total tax increase, assuming 1.22% would come from the non-market change, resulting in a provision for a 5.49% net tax increase for existing property tax payers (net of new revenue from non-market assessment changes).
+This is comprised of \$184 million in nonmarket increases and \$180 million in market increases (1.38%).
+The average residential property assessment for 2024 (excluding non-market change) is \$696,738 up from \$690,412 in 2023 (0.92% increase).
+Business assessments saw an increase of \$171 million and is comprised of non-market increases of \$14 million and a market increase of \$157 million. - 2.
+The 2024 2028 Financial Plan approved by Council included a 6.71% total tax increase, assuming 1.22% would come from the non-market change, resulting in a provision for a 5.49% net tax increase for existing property tax payers (net of new revenue from non-market assessment changes).
 Subsequent to its adoption, the finalized assessment values were made available and indicate that the non-market increase in assessments is slightly higher than what was originally estimated.
 The Financial Plan assumption called for \$630,000 in increased tax revenue due to non-market change.
 The actual amount is approximately \$743,000.
-The resulting additional revenue has been built into the tax rate calculations provided in Attachment 1, page 1.
+The resulting additional revenue has been built into the tax rate calculations provided in Attachment 1, page 2.
 The effect of this has reduced the total tax increase from 5.49% to 5.28%.
 The total 2024 tax revenue requirement approved by Council is \$55,099,311. - 3.
 Historically, the business to residential tax rate ratios from 2020 to 2023 have been as follows:

 The Financial Plan policy statements indicate that the desired ratio should be no greater than 3.2.
-The recommended Option 1 results in a business to residential ratio of 3.0108 for 2024 (Attachment 1).
+The recommended Option 1 results in a business to residential ratio of 3.0108 for 2024 (Attachment 1, page 1).